drfailer/serializer-cpp/README.md

 This method relies a lot on SFINAE, which means that a lot of conversion functions have been written.
 However, even if this simple library tries to be very generic, some types may not be handled properly.
+The library allow to create custom functions manually if required.

 ### Polymorphism